ybotf/Subject-Sentiment-Analysis/README.md

 Feel free to contribute, report issues, or suggest improvements!

 ## Rationale...
 This concept started when I wanted to find subjects to up my WAM for my uni degree...
-I decided to experiment with a straightforward sentiment analysis approach, focusing on posts related to a particular subject within the r/unimelb subreddit.
+So I decided to experiment with a straightforward sentiment analysis approach, focusing on posts related to a particular subject within the r/unimelb subreddit.
 The goal was to gauge the majority sentiments and opinions on a specific subject within the university community :)